 Stewardship Director (Part Time) Position Available In Clarke, Georgia

-Tallo's Job Summary: The Stewardship Director (Part Time) position at Oconee River Land Trust in Athens, Georgia offers a salary of $27 to $30 per hour, commensurate with experience.
-Responsibilities include managing conservation projects, monitoring easements, record-keeping, and contributing to outreach efforts.
-Qualifications include a Bachelor's or advanced degree, commitment to conservation, project management experience, and strong communication skills.
-Additional desired skills include knowledge of conservation easements, GIS competence, fundraising experience, and outreach/community engagement experience.
+Tallo's Job Summary: The Stewardship Director position at Oconee River Land Trust in Athens, GA, is a part-time role with a salary ranging from $27 to $30 per hour.
+Responsibilities include managing conservation projects, conducting site visits, monitoring easements, and engaging in outreach efforts.
+Qualifications include a degree, commitment to land protection, project management experience, and strong communication skills.
+Additional desired skills include knowledge of conservation easements, GIS competence, fundraising experience, and outreach engagement.

 Job Description